 Enhance Your Exports!

 Three of my books of stories have now been translated into French.
-If you would like to translate any of my books or stories into your language and publish on a sharing basis, please let me know.
+If you would like to translate any of my books into your language and publish on a sharing basis, please let me know.

 I plan to release many of my titles as audiobooks.
 If you're a professional voice artist and would like to record one of my books on a sharing basis, start here.

 Your book autographed digitally FREE.